tomtucker/rentzone/README.md

 ## Steps

-1. Identify sensitive data that should not be commited to GitHub nor exposed in the Docker image
+1. Identify sensitive data that should not be commited to GitHub nor exposed in the Docker image.

 2. Create Dockerfile using build argument syntax to receive sensitive data.
 See `Dockerfile`.

 3. <a name="step3"></a>Create shell script to pass build arguments to `docker build`.
 See `build_image.sh` for Linux/Mac or `build_image.ps1` for Windows.

 4. Execute shell script to build image

     ```bash